-There are several risks in connection with the use of futures contracts as a hedging device.
+There are several risks in trading futures contracts.
 One risk arises due to the imperfect correlation between movements in the price of the futures contracts and movements in the price of the subject of the hedge.
-The price of the futures contract may move more than or less than the price of the securities being hedged.
+The price of the futures contract may move more than or less than the price of the securities which are the subject of the hedge.

-If the price of the futures contracts moves less than the price of the securities hedged, the hedge will not be fully effective, but, if the price of the securities being hedged has moved in an unfavorable direction, the Fund would be in a better position than if it had not hedged at all.
+If the price of the futures contracts moves less than the price of the underlying securities, the hedge will not be fully effective, but, if the price of the securities being hedged has moved in an unfavorable direction, the Fund would be in a better position than if it had not hedged at all.
 If the price of the securities being hedged has moved in a favorable direction, this advantage will be partially offset by the movement in the price of the futures contract.
-If the price of the futures contract moves more than the price of the security, the Fund will experience either a loss or gain on the futures which will not be completely offset by movements in the prices of the securities which are the subject of the hedge.
+If the price of the futures contract moves more than the price of the security, the Fund will experience either a loss or gain on the futures which will not be completely offset by movements in the prices of the securities which are being hedged.